-He later went back to work with Sydney Hortsmann but in 1929 the Horstman car company went bankrupt.
+He later went back to work with Sydney Horstmann but in 1929 the Horstmann car company went bankrupt.
 Carwardine seized the moment – here was the opportunity he’d been waiting for to explore a longstanding fascination with spring and lever based mechanisms.
 He established a garden workshop at his home in Bath and began work on the design that would later become his legacy.

 By 1932 Carwardine was ready to unveil his remarkable invention - a 4-spring lamp, combining unprecedented freedom of movement and perfect balance due to its patented constant spring mechanism.
 And soon demand for the lamp far outstripped Carwardine’s small-scale supply.
 So in 1934 Carwardine licensed the design to world-class spring maker, Herbert Terry & Sons, who already supplied the springs for his lamps.
 Not long after, the Anglepoise® name was registered and the 4-spring ‘Model 1208™’ went into volume production.

 Carwardine and the designers at Terry’s went straight back to the drawing board, intent on reworking the industrial-style 4-spring design for a domestic market.
 In 1935 a 3-spring Anglepoise® lamp was released.
 This was the Original 1227™ - the same design produced to this day.